harmandeepsingh1234/capstone_project/README.md

 This repository is used for capstone project as a mean of communication among group members and project instructor.

-Group members- Gurdeep Singh, Harmandeep Singh, Karamjot kaur
+Group members- Gurdeep Singh, Harmandeep Singh, Karamjot Kaur

 Project instructor- Prof. Mike Aleshams